sprintersb/atest/README.md

 > :warning:
 Don't forget to append `f` to the function name for the `float` versions.

-avrtest will terminate with an error when the host IEEE single cannot be used for emulation.
+AVRtest will terminate with an error when the host IEEE single cannot be used for emulation.

 Here is an example for the usage of `avrtest_sinf`: